 - There is no fixed pay scale for dental hygienists.

-- Employed hygienists must negotiate their pay with their employers although the British Dental Hygienists' Association make annual recommendations.
+- Employed hygienists must negotiate their pay with their employers, although the British Dental Hygienists' Association makes annual recommendations.

 - The rates for hygienists in the Community Dental Service depend on regional policy.

 - Under the NHS Agenda for Change pay scales an oral health practitioner in an NHS practice would be on Band 5, £21,818 to £28,462 a year.
 Specialists are on Band 6, £26,302 to £35,225 a year.
 The current pay scales are from April 2015.

 - You would work in a dental surgery or hospital and may travel to visit clinics, schools and community centres or carry out home visits.

 - Working hours are usually regular but can be set by the dentist.